-Causes include bad motor mounts, universal joints, damaged shocks, and more.
+Causes include bad motor mounts, universal joints, bad shocks, damaged leaf spring, and more.

 What is the Most Common Cause of a Clunking Noise When Accelerating?